Cipa/MCM/README.md

 - you can only send documets that have a template id present in the "Allowed Templates" section
 - make sure you have a valid mailchimp list before you try the module
 - not all mailchim groups are supported.
 Further testing needed.
+- campaings sent from the module will be sent from the site administrator email(Tools/Configuration/Email Address)

 ###Roadmap:
 - better documentation